indiesoftby/defold-playable-ads/README.md

 --architectures <arg>           Comma separated list of architectures to include: wasm-web.
 --embed-archive-js <arg>        Embed `_archive.js` file: true/false (default = true).
---engine-sha1 <arg>             Set sha1 of a specific version of the engine to be used (stable version by default) --mintegral                     Build for Mintegral without loading Google's external exitapi.js script.
+--engine-sha1 <arg>             Set sha1 of a specific version of the engine to be used (stable version by default) --admob                         Build for AdMob with Google's external exitapi.js script.

 # The following arguments passed to Bob.jar as is:
 --build-server <arg>            The build server (default = https://build.defold.com).